praveenkishor123/Angular/README.md

 28. It is common in AngularJS applications to put the module and the controllers in JavaScript files.
 29. The [] parameter in the module definition can be used to define dependent modules.
 30. Without the [] parameter, you are not creating a new module, but retrieving an existing one.
+31. Global functions should be avoided in JavaScript.
+They can easily be overwritten or destroyed by other scripts.
+32. AngularJS modules reduces this problem, by keeping all functions local to the module.
+33. calls to angular.module can only be compiled after the angular library has been loaded.
+34. AngularJS also lets you define your own directives.
+35. AngularJS directives are extended HTML attributes with the prefix ng-
+36. The ng-repeat directive repeats an HTML element.
+37. The ng-repeat directive actually clones HTML elements once for each item in a collection.
+38. The ng-init directive defines initial values for an AngularJS application.
+39. In addition to all the built-in AngularJS directives, you can create your own directives.
+New directives are created by using the .directive function.
+40. When naming a directive, you must use a camel case name, w3TestDirective, but when invoking it, you must use - separated name, w3-test-directive.
+41. You can restrict your directives to only be invoked by some of the methods.